 Mathematics is essentially the general study of number and pattern.
 As a separate and self-contained discipline it has a rich history, worthy purpose, and noble esthetic.
 Linked to the sciences and related disciplines, it unlocks their potential to improve the human condition by providing a universal language to express conjecture, fact, and ultimately understanding.
 A mathematical education is unique in its focus on rigorous logic, analytical thinking, and problem-solving skill, all habits of mind which are prized in the practical world.

-The B.S. in Mathematics program provides opportunities for students to develop general analytical and problem solving skills and gain specific knowledge.
+The B.S. in Mathematics program provides opportunities for students to develop general analytical and problem solving skills and gain specific, in-depth knowledge in certain areas of mathematics.
 The world is rapidly becoming more quantitative, and mathematicians and statisticians are in increasing demand in a wide range of fields, including business, agriculture, computer science, communications, engineering, environmental studies, government, and the natural and social sciences.
 Students study up-to-date discoveries in mathematics that are being used in modern theory and applications, making use of the latest technological tools for investigating mathematical and statistical concepts and problems.
 Students practice solving real-world problems.